 Event Booking

 Event Booking is the process in which an individual arranges to book a spot at an event.
 If the event is free, one needs to register or RSVP for the event.
 If the event is paid, one needs to pay the entrance fee by purchasing a ticket.
 Event Booking can happen prior to the event or on-site.
-Event planners usually make use of Event Booking Software to facilitate the collection of RSVP and the sale of tickets.
+Event planners usually make use of Event Booking Software to facilitate the collection of RSVPs and the sale of tickets.
 Another word for event booking is event reservation.

 Event Calendar